Jiaozi (currency): History

-Despite the fact that all Jiaozi could be freely exchanged into cash coins their high denomination limited their use to large transactions.
+Despite the fact that all Jiaozi could be freely exchanged into cash coins, their high denomination limited their use to large transactions.
 Rather than only being exchanged in coins, Jiaozi were often redeemed in Dudie certificates (度牒, a tax exemption certificate for Buddhist monks and nuns), silver, and gold.
-Eventually the Song government set an expiration date of 2 years for each Jiaozi, which in 1199 was raised to 3 years, after which they had to be either redeemed or replaced by newer series.
+Eventually the Song government set an expiration date of 2 years for each Jiaozi.
+In 1199, this was raised to 3 years, after which they had to be either redeemed or replaced by newer series.
 The government officially restricted the amount of Jiaozi that could be in circulation to 1,255,340 mín, and were covered by only a fifth of that in copper cash coins.
-As these Jiaozi banknotes proved their usability private merchants began issuing their own notes in the north of the country and members of the military would receive their pay in paper money.
+As these Jiaozi banknotes proved their usability, private merchants began issuing their own notes in the north of the country and members of the military received their pay in paper money.

-Long after being abolished the Jiaozi continued to circulate until in 1256 a currency reform replaced the leftover Jiaozi banknotes and remaining iron cash coins with the Huizi.
+Long after being abolished, the Jiaozi continued to circulate.
+In 1256, a currency reform replaced the leftover Jiaozi banknotes and remaining iron cash coins with the Huizi.